Weak flu season tempers Reckitt growth boost from pandemic-led cleaning

-(Reuters) -Lysol maker Reckitt Benckiser Group reported a higher-than-expected jump in quarterly sales as households stuck with heightened cleaning regimens a year into the COVID-19 pandemic, and the company backed its full-year outlook.
+Lysol maker Reckitt Benckiser Group (RKT.L) reported a higher-than-expected jump in quarterly sales as households stuck with heightened cleaning regimens a year into the COVID-19 pandemic, and the company backed its full-year outlook.

 Shares, however, fell nearly 2% in morning trade as a weak flu season saw fewer people reach for cold remedies and declining birth rates hit sales of baby formula products.